gosha-kap/voting/README.md

   * **Error Response:** ` 401 UNAUTHORIZED`
 _____

 ##### The section below is for admin and  all features that is has.
-To authorise request usebasic authorization.
+To authorise request use basic authorization.
 It starts with $ROOT_PATH/rest/admin .
 Admin can manage its profile like a simple  user  and orthers users profiles.
 Admin manage resturants info.
-___

 If use  simple user credentials,  server will back 403 HTTP Error.
 ______

-#### Show users
+### Show users
    * **URL** :  `/rest/admin/users`
    * **Method:**  `GET`
    * **Example Request:** `curl -L -X GET  'http://localhost:8080/voting/rest/admin/users' -u admin:111`
    * **Success Response:** ` 200 OK` <br />
+     * **Content:** `List of user objects.`
 ______________________
 #### Show one user profile